Asaf Pinkhasov

 Asaf Yutamovich Pinkhasov (Пинхасов, Асаф Ютамович; אסף פינחסוב; 1884–1920) was a Mountain Jewish educator, scholar, translator, and rabbi.
-He was one of the founders of the Judeo-Tat script, the creator of the first Mountain Jewish alphabet, and the pioneer of the Mountain Jewish literary language.
+He was one of the founders of the Judeo-Tat script, the creator of the first Judeo-Tat alphabet, and the pioneer of the Judeo-Tat literary language.

 In the Judeo-Tat language, he published translations of the Siddur (Vilnius, 1909; with parallel Hebrew text) and Joseph Sapir's brochure, The Goals of the Zionists (Vilnius, 1908).
 In 1917, he established the Jewish National Committee.
 He was executed by the Bolsheviks in 1920.

 Biography

-Asaf Pinkhasov was born in 1884 in Derbent into a rabbi’s family.
+Asaf Pinkhasov was born in 1884 in Derbent into a rabbi's family.
 He studied under the Chief Rabbi of Dagestan, Yaakov Yitzhaki, who was renowned throughout the Caucasus.
 Proficient in Russian and fluent in Hebrew, he was invited—on the recommendation of his teacher—to serve as a home tutor for the family of Matvey (Matitiyahu) Bogatyrev, a wealthy Mountain Jewish businessman in Grozny.

 In 1908, Pinkhasov graduated from the Jewish Theological Seminary (Yeshiva) in Vilnius.
 A year later, he traveled to Samarkand, where he established a Russian-Jewish school for the children of Caucasian Jews and taught there for about two years.

 Upon returning to Derbent, Pinkhasov submitted a petition to the military governor of the Dagestan region in early January 1911, seeking permission to open a Russian-Jewish printing house in his hometown.
 However, the printing house was never established.

 That same year, he applied for the position of Public (Chief) Rabbi of Derbent but did not receive the required number of votes, as he was considered too young for the role at just 27 years old.
 In 1911, he married Susanna Ilyaguevna Pinkhasova and continued his teaching and social activities.
 He also prepared two books for publication, translated from Hebrew, using the alphabet he had developed.

 Pinkhasov's earliest publications not only laid the foundation for the written Judeo-Tat language but also contributed significantly to linguistic research.
 He established the Judeo-Tat literary language based on the Derbent dialect, incorporating select lexemes from the Quba (Guba) and Kaitag dialects while expanding the preserved ancient Hebrew layer of the language.
 Pinkhasov's work played a pivotal role in shaping the future development of the Judeo-Tat literary language.